Znak (association)

-During the March 1968 Events, an anti-Semitic and anti-intelligentsia campaign of Władysław Gomułka, Znak was the only political organisation in Sejm to protest.
+During the March 1968 Events, an antisemitic and anti-intelligentsia campaign of Władysław Gomułka, Znak was the only political organisation in Sejm to protest.
 In 1976, the only member of Znak in the Sejm, Stanisław Stomma, abstained from voting and was one of only two Members of Parliament not to approve the amendment of Polish constitution underlining the leading role of the communist party and the "eternal friendship" with the Soviet Union.
 As a reprisal, Znak was disbanded.

 A remainder of the group existed until 1980 when it was renamed to Polski Związek Katolicko-Społeczny, which like the Znak had representatives in the Sejm and continues today as a Catholic charity organisation that was notable for its opposition to martial law in Poland.